WRKampi/extensisq/README.md

 4. [Riccati equation, higher order Prince methods](https://github.com/WRKampi/extensisq/blob/main/docs/Prince.ipynb)
 5. [Van der Pol's equation, Shampine Gordon Watts method](https://github.com/WRKampi/extensisq/blob/main/docs/Shampine_Gordon_Watts.ipynb)

+## Methods

+Currently, several explicit methods (for non-stiff problems) are provided.

+One multistep method is implemented:
+* `SWAG`: the variable order Adams-Bashforth-Moulton predictor-corrector method of Shampine, Gordon and Watts [5-7].
+This is a translation of the Fortran code `DDEABM`.
+Matlab's method `ode113` is related.

+Three explicit Runge Kutta methods of order 5 are implemented:
+* `BS5`: efficient fifth order method by Bogacki and Shampine [1,A].
+Three interpolants are included: the original accurate fifth order interpolant, a lower cost fifth order one, and a 'free' fourth order one.
+* `CK5`: fifth order method with the coefficients from [2], for general use.
+* `Ts5`: relatively new solver (2011) by Tsitouras, optimized with fewer simplifying assumptions [3].

+Three higher order explicit Runge Kutta methods by Prince [4] are implemented:
+* `Pr7`: a seventh order discrete method with fifth order error estimate, derived from a sixth order continuous method.
+* `Pr8`: an eighth order discrete method with sixth order error estimate, derived from a seventh order continuous method.
+* `Pr9`: a ninth order discrete method with seventh order error estimate, derived from an eighth order continuous method.

+The numbers in the names refer to the discrete methods, while the orders in [4] refer to the continuous methods.
+These  methods are relatively efficient when dense output is needed, because the interpolants are free.
+(Other high-order methods typically need several additional function evaluations for dense output.)

+One method for a specific type of problem is available:
+* `CKdisc`: variable order solver by Cash and Karp, tailored to solve non-smooth problems efficiently [2].
+* `CFMR7osc`: seventh order explicit Runge Kutta method, with high dispersion and dissipation orders, for problems with oscillating solutions [12].
+* `SSV2stab`: second order stabilized Runge Kutta Chebyshev method, to explicity and efficiently solve a class of large systems of mildly stiff ordinary differential equations [13,C].

+## Other features
+The initial step size, when not supplied by you, is estimated using the method of Watts [7,B].
+This method analyzes your problem with a few (3 to 4) evaluations and carefully estimates a safe stepsize to start the integration with.

+Most of extensisq's Runge Kutta methods have stiffness detection.
+If many steps fail, or if the integration needs a lot of steps, the power iteration method of Shampine [8,A] is used to test your problem for stiffness.
+You will get a warning if your problem is diagnosed as stiff.
+The kind of roots (real, complex or nearly imaginary) is also reported, such that you can select a stiff solver that better suits your problem.

+Second order stepsize controllers [9-11] can be enabled for most of extensisq's Runge Kutta methods.
+You can set your own coefficients, or select one of the default values.

 ## References
 [1] P. Bogacki, L.F.
 Shampine, "An efficient Runge-Kutta (4,5) pair", Computers & Mathematics with Applications, Vol. 32, No. 6, 1996, pp. 15-28. https://doi.org/10.1016/0898-1221(96)00141-1